 Although this approximation is not expected to yield the most accurate result for the DL channel because of two different sources for neutrinos, still we construct the collinear mass $M_{coll}$ of the $\mu_\chi$-$\tau_h$ system using collinear approximation.
 In Figure \ref{fig:mcols}, we depict the normalised distributions of $M_{coll}$ for both DL and SL channels.
 For SL channel, the distributions for different benchmarks peak at $m_\chi = 20$, $60$ and $100$ GeV, respectively.
 For the DL channel, the corresponding distributions peak around $m_\chi$, and not exactly at $m_\chi$, for reasons stated above.

 A huge number of background events (Table \ref{tab:baseline}) makes it quite challenging to classify the signal events efficiently from the SM backgrounds.
-Most of the distributions of various kinematic variables are overlapping for signals and backgrounds.
+Depending on the mass benchmarks, most of the distributions of various kinematic variables show overlapping nature for signals and backgrounds.
 So, we avoid the traditional cut based method and deploy several MVA techniques to maximize the sensitivity of the analysis.
-The cross sections of the signals (scaled at next to leading order by multiplying a $k$-factor of $1.5$\ \cite{WinNT}) and the SM background along with their yields after the pre-selection at an integrated luminosity $\mathcal{L}\,=\,3\,{\rm ab^{-1}}$ are tabulated in Table \ref{tab:baseline}.
+The cross sections of the signals (scaled at next to NNLO+NNLL order by multiplying a $k$-factor of $1.8$\ \cite{WinNT}) and the SM background along with their yields after the pre-selection at an integrated luminosity $\mathcal{L}\,=\,3\,{\rm ab^{-1}}$ are tabulated in Table \ref{tab:baseline}.
 Next, we shall briefly describe three different MVA techniques that we employ to maximize the signal significance.